openstack/python-barbicanclient/doc/source/cli/cli_usage.rst

 .. code-block:: bash

-    secret delete  Delete a secret by providing its URI. secret get     Retrieve a secret by providing its URI. secret list    List secrets.
+    secret consumer Allow operations with secret consumers. secret delete   Delete a secret by providing its URI. secret get      Retrieve a secret by providing its URI. secret list     List secrets.
     secret store    Store a secret in Barbican.

 Each subcommand takes in a different set of arguments, and the help message varies from one to another.
 The help message for **get** can be seen below.